Achievable logoAchievable logo

 Binary options

-Some VIX and index options are structured as binary options.
-These are contracts that make a fixed payout to the holder if an outcome occurs.
-Many binary options make a payout to the holder if the contract goes “at” or “in the money.”
+Many binary options pay the holder if the contract finishes “at” or “in the money.”
 For example, assume an investor goes long a VIX 20 call binary options contract.
-If the VIX reaches 20 or higher (going “at” or “in the money”) at expiration, the contract makes a fixed payout (e.g., $100).
+If the VIX is 20 or higher at expiration (at or in the money), the contract makes a fixed payout (e.g., $100).
 The writer (seller) takes the other side of the contract.
-If the VIX falls below 20 at expiration, they receive the fixed payout.
+If the VIX is below 20 at expiration, the writer receives the fixed payout.

 Key points